normalized-db/core/README.md

 A schema may consist of three different kinds of object-store "types" or "stores" respectively:

- - "_defaults": Default configuration for every object-store
+ - `_defaults`: Default configuration for every object-store

- - "_[storeName]": Types prefixed with an underscore are handled as abstract types.
+ - `_[storeName]`: Types prefixed with an underscore are handled as abstract types.
 The `_defaults`-store is also abstract.
    These stores can be used if two or more concrete stores share some configurations but no instances are needed.

- - "[storeName]": Concrete stores which either reuse the defaults only, derive from an abstract store or another concrete store.
+ - `[storeName]`: Concrete stores which either reuse the defaults only, derive from an abstract store or another concrete store.
 Optionally defines or overrides specific configurations.

 If a type only needs the defaults define it by `[storeName]: true`, if it inherits from another store but does not